ELITR/pseudonymizer/README.md

 - make
 - docker and docker-compose
-- Python 3.6 or newer
+- Python 3.7

-PsAn tool uses Flask framework and runs in Python's venv.
+Pseudonymization tool uses Flask framework and runs in Python's venv.
 The venv is usually auto created by make, but you can also create it manually using `make venv`.

 Configuration
 -------------